-Today is Thanksgiving and I have a lot to be thankful for this year.
+Today is Thanksgiving, and I have much to be thankful for this year.

 - My family and friends